 Most General Studies students take five courses, equaling 17 credit hours, each semester.

-Through NU Bound, students will earn up to 34 semester hours of credit, refine academic language skills in an English-speaking classroom environment, and receive support for cultural acclimatization.
+Through NU Bound, China, students will earn up to 34 semester hours of credit, refine academic language skills in an English-speaking classroom environment, and receive support for cultural acclimatization.
 This will allow highly capable students to further ensure their own success as they transition to college-level academics and to a residential college experience in the United States.

 Designed for recent high school graduates and GED completers in the city of Boston, Foundation Year integrates rigorous academics with student support services to create an environment where you can be successful in your first year of college.